steharr/ms1-portfolio-steharr/README.md

 The site is designed as a single page site specifically to address this user story.

 **V6 - "to assess the technical skills of the site owner I want the layout of the site to be intuitive"**
-The site is well designed and replicates all of the key elements of a CV.
+The site is designed in a logical manner and replicates all of the key elements of a CV.

 **V7 - "to assess the technical skills of the site owner I want the site to perform well on any device"**
 The site layout responds well to all possible screens in Chrome dev tools.
 The live site was tested on Chrome and Firefox on an Android phone.
 It was also tested on Safari on an Iphone.
 Both testing devices showed responsive layouts.